Article 1 Interpretation

-The "Executive" shall consist of the Officers of the Association, the Member Representatives, the Grievance Officer, all permanent staff members of the Association, and the AUFA nominated member of the Board of Governors of Athabasca University.
+The "Executive" shall consist of the Officers of the Association, the Member Representatives, the Grievance Officer, all permanent staff members of the Association, the Bargaining Committee Chair and the AUFA nominated member of the Board of Governors of Athabasca University.

 1.1.5 Extraordinary and ordinary resolution

 "Extraordinary resolution" as used in these bylaws, shall mean a motion that requires: seven (7) days notice of motion, and a two-thirds majority of members' votes cast.
 “Ordinary resolution” shall mean a motion that requires a simple majority of members’ votes cast.
 Abstentions from voting shall not be considered as votes cast for the purpose of these definitions except as provided in section 5.7.5.

 The "Officers" of the Association shall consist of the President, Vice-President, Treasurer, Secretary and the Past President.

 Members shall be considered "present" at meetings either by physical attendance at the meeting location, or by participating through audio link.

 Unless otherwise specified, "President" shall mean the President of the Athabasca University Faculty Association.